Updated June 30, 2026

 Key Features

-• AI-powered content recommendations
+• AI-powered content recommendations and content creation

 • Employee training and onboarding workflows

-• Integrations with enterprise HR systems
+• 400+ integrations with enterprise systems

 • Reporting and compliance tracking